gerrysaporito/recall-app-marketplace/README.md

 For Developers:

-- **Create your own app/integration**: Create a trigger to your app that anyone can activate in a call
+- **Create your own app/integration**: Any developer can create a trigger to their app that any user can activate in a call through their bot
 - **Communicate with the call through the bot**: Follow up with messages in-chat with a simple-to-use API

 For Users: